azothjs/azoth/README.md

 }

 ```

-You may be wondering why the bindings were queued and not executing
-on the spot as the node instances were located.

-The main reason is that a binder may mutate the cloned fragment.
-For example an iterative section may insert nodes, or a decorator
-may subtly alter the dom making it impossible to find other nodes
-that need to be bound.

 Sections are represented as comments in their parents and register
 a binding function so the section can do its rendering.
 Then comment